JorianWoltjer/deobfuscate-preemptive/README.md

 This tool automatically deobfuscates JavaScript code 'Protected' with [PreEmptive's JSDefender Demo](https://www.preemptive.com/online-javascript-obfuscator/).
 Besides variable names and comments which are not recoverable, the resulting code should be a perfect replica of the original code.
 This makes it easy to analyze the code futher.

 > [!WARNING]
 > Only deobfuscate scripts that you trust, as `eval()` is used in many places!
-Consider using a docker container to sandbox it.
+Consider using the docker container to sandbox it.

 This script heavily uses [`shift-refactor`](https://github.com/jsoverson/shift-refactor) to parse and rewrite the JavaScript code into something more readable.
 Some operations that are performed: